Category: Her Space

 That means dropping the idea that she’s a total bitch or that she’s your “one and only”.

-These are all fear-based assumptions.
+These are all fear-based assumptions that are simply not true.

 Things like love, affection, and a deep relationship cannot be white-knuckled into existence.